Metric Convergence: Is the Tournament Becoming a Monoculture?

 Rolling cross-metric correlations show MMC-CORJ60 climbing from 0.35 to 0.55 over 800 rounds while cross-sectional dispersion dropped 40%, suggesting the Numerai tournament field is converging on a narrowing set of strategies.

 Numerai's scoring system rewards diversity.
 MMC pays for originality, CORJ60 for accuracy, BMC for benchmark contribution, FNCv3 for feature-neutral signal.
 If these metrics move independently across the field, the tournament has genuine strategic breadth.
-If they collapse toward measuring the same thing, models are converging on a single approach and the meta-model loses the diversity that makes it valuable.
+If they become more correlated, the field may be narrowing toward a smaller set of successful approaches.

 This post measures convergence from three angles: cross-metric correlation, cross-sectional dispersion, and residual originality.